tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 <mark>Eddie's physical manifestation of fear has symbolic meaning that is linked to his abusive upbringing.
 Eddie sees it as a leper because his mother's insistence that he is sickly and delicate has made him afraid of disease.
 Eddie is horrified of the leper's appearance, but the real terror doesn't set in until he realizes that he could catch its illness.</mark> The leper uses the offer <mark>of sexual favors to scare him.</mark> Nowhere else in the story does <mark>Pennywise threaten the children with sexual assault, so its decision to do so *here* is an important distinction.</mark>

 <mark>This metaphor is significant because the leper is a sickly diseased man offering oral sex to Eddie and *its* combination of these things shows us a deep fear Eddie has, unknown even to himself.</mark> <mark>Eddie's afraid of doing sexual things with men because he believes he will get a disease and die.
-Its use of the leper as a manifestation of Eddie's fear is our first clue that Eddie is queer-coded.
+Its use of the leper as a manifestation of Eddie's fear is our first clue that Eddie is <span stat:id="sub-queer">queer-coded</span>.
 Because he is *groomed* to fear disease and sickness, he fears his own homosexuality and views it as something that could kill him.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.rachel_brands at="¶ 5-7" %}>